ProfessorKazarinoff/MATLAB-Car-Launcher/README.md

 Our group was tasked with building a launching mechanism for model cars to roll down a ramp.
 This project will be primarily used to help the ENGR101 class with their group projects of building a car that fits in a shoebox and can be released from the provided ramp.
 This project will use an Arduino as well as Matlab code and 3D printed gates to release the vehicles from a preset height at a consistent speed for all participants.
 # Bill of materials:

-Dell Power supply 	To power the set-up	model L305P	Link ~30$-50$
+Dell Power supply 	To power the set-up	model L305P ~30$-50$

-Stepper motor drive X2	Connects the motor to the Arduino	Easy driver	Link 14.95$
+Stepper motor drive X2	Connects the motor to the Arduino	Easy driver 14.95$

-Stepper motor with cable X2	Moves the gates	motor	Link 14.95$
+Stepper motor with cable X2	Moves the gates	motor 14.95$

-Sparkfun redboard	Connecting to the computer program	Sparkfun redboard – programmed with arduino	Link 19.95$
+Sparkfun redboard	Connecting to the computer program	Sparkfun redboard – programmed with arduino 19.95$

-Hex Inverter	This allow the code to run backwards making less coding nessessary	Texas Instruments – hex inverter	Link
+Hex Inverter	This allow the code to run backwards making less coding nessessary	Texas Instruments – hex inverter
 <1$

-Breadboard	For connecting between the parts	breadboard	Link 4.95$
+Breadboard	For connecting between the parts	breadboard 4.95$

 3D printed gates	These are attached to the motors and open and close	gates	Any gates would work	Cost of plastic for printer